 The short run, long run and very long run are different time periods in economics.

 - Short run – where one factor of production (e.g. capital) is fixed.
-This is a time period of fewer than six months.
+This is a time period of fewer than four-six months.

-- Long run – where all factors of production of a firm are variable (e.g. a firm can build a bigger factory) A time period of greater than six months/one year
+- Long run – where all factors of production of a firm are variable (e.g. a firm can build a bigger factory) A time period of greater than four-six months/one year

-- Very long run – Where all factors of production are variable, and additional factors outside the control of firm can change, e.g. technology, government policy.
-Several years.
+- Very long run – Where all factors of production are variable, and additional factors outside the control of the firm can change, e.g. technology, government policy.
+A period of several years.

 - In the short run one factor of production is fixed, e.g. capital.
 This means that if a firm wants to increase output, it could employ more workers, but not increase capital in the short run (it takes time to expand.)

 - Therefore in the short run, we can get diminishing marginal returns, and marginal costs may start to increase quickly.

 - Also, in the short run, we can see prices and wages out of equilibrium, e.g. a sudden rise in demand, may lead to higher prices, but firms don’t have the capacity to respond and increase supply.